(Last updated on: 24/05/2022)

 There are some really interesting cemeteries that I have visited throughout the world.
 Whilst visiting a graveyard might not be at the top of every tourists list, you might be surprised at just how busy these places can be!
 Some famous cemeteries that I have visited include the Mount of Olives in Jerusalem, the Recoleta Cemetery in Argentina and Lenin’s Mausoleum in Moscow.
 Did you know the Taj Mahal is also a dark resting place?
 Yep, I’ve been there too.

-There are many shrines throughout the world which are popular tourist attractions, perhaps themes famous being the Dome of the Rock in Jerusalem.
+There are many shrines throughout the world which are popular tourist attractions, perhaps the most famous being the Dome of the Rock in Jerusalem.
 Shrines are especially popular in Asian countries.

 Dark conflict sites